Chinese postal romanization: Comparison table

-After the Chinese Nationalist Party came to power in 1927, the capital was moved from Peking ("northern capital") to Nanking ("southern capital").
-Peking was renamed "Peiping" ("northern peace").
+After the Kuomintang (KMT) party came to power in 1927, the capital was moved from Peking ('northern capital') to Nanking ('southern capital').
+Peking was renamed to "Peiping" ('northern peace').

 History

 The Customs Post, China's first government-run post office, opened to the public and began issuing postage stamps in 1878.
 This office was part of the Imperial Maritime Customs Service, led by Irishman Robert Hart.
 By 1882, the Customs Post had offices in twelve Treaty Ports: Shanghai, Amoy, Chefoo, Chinkiang, Chungking, Foochow, Hankow, Ichang, Kewkiang, Nanking, Weihaiwei, and Wuhu.
 Local offices had postmarking equipment so mail was marked with a romanized form of the city's name.
 In addition, there were companies that provided local postal service in each of these cities.

-A Chinese-English Dictionary by Herbert Giles, published in 1892, popularized the Wade-Giles method of transliteration.
+A Chinese-English Dictionary by Herbert Giles, published in 1892, popularized the Wade–Giles method of transliteration.
 This system had been created by Thomas Francis Wade in 1867.
 It is based on pronunciation in Beijing.
-Giles's dictionary also gives pronunciation in the dialects of various other cities, allowing the reader to create locally-based transliteration.
+Giles's dictionary also gives pronunciation in the dialects of various other cities, allowing the reader to create locally based transliterations.
 From January 1893 to September 1896, local postal services issued postage stamps that featured the romanized name of the city they served using local pronunciation.

 An imperial edict issued in 1896 designated the Customs Post a national postal service and renamed it the Chinese Imperial Post.
 The local post offices in the Treaty Ports were incorporated into the new service.
 The Customs Post was smaller than other postal services in China, such as the British.
 As the Imperial Post, it grew rapidly and soon became the dominant player in the market.

 In 1899, Hart, as inspector general of posts, asked postmasters to submit romanizations for their districts.
 Although Hart asked for transliterations "according to the local pronunciation", most postmasters were reluctant to play lexicographer and simply looked up the relevant characters in a dictionary.
 The spellings that they submitted generally followed the Wade–Giles system, which was the standard method of transliteration at this time.

 The post office published a draft romanization map in 1903.
 Disappointed with the Wade-based map, Hart issued another directive in 1905.
 This one told postmasters to submit romanizations "not as directed by Wade, but according to accepted or usual local spellings."
 Local missionaries could be consulted, Hart suggested.
 However, Wade's system did reflect pronunciation in Mandarin-speaking areas.

 Théophile Piry, a long-time customs manager, was appointed postal secretary in 1901.
 Appointing a French national to the top position fulfilled an 1898 commitment by China to "take into account the recommendations of the French government" when selecting staff for the post office.
-Until 1911, the post office remained part of the Maritime Customs Service, which meant that Hart was Piry's boss.
+Until 1911, the post office remained part of the Chinese Maritime Customs Service, which meant that Hart was Piry's boss.